 Know Your Lawn

 Soil consists of rock particles (sand, silt, or clay, in descending order of size) plus organic matter, as well as the air and water that move in the pores between these solids, and perhaps most important, the animals, microbes, and fungi that live in the mixture.
 Most of us do not think of the dirt beneath our feet as living, yet it supports an extraordinary array of living creatures.
-It is these living creatures within the earth, from earthworms to micro-organisms, that help to decompose organic matter and thus make soil capable of supporting the perfect lawn (see Healthy Soil, Healthy Lawn).
+It is these living creatures within the earth, from earthworms to microorganisms, that help to decompose organic matter and thus make soil capable of supporting the perfect lawn (see Organic Lawns, Healthy Soil).

 A full description of the topsoil in a particular location would include soil texture (what size are the rock particles?) its structure (how do those particles clump or aggregate?), its density (how compacted is it?), its pH (how alkaline or acidic is it?), its mineral content (what nutrients does it contain? what toxic minerals, if any?), its organic content (how much organic matter does it contain?) and its depth.
 And that is just the topsoil.